cloudflare/next-on-pages/.changeset/silly-tips-sparkle.md

 '@cloudflare/next-on-pages': patch
 ---

-prevent buildSuccess check from crushing with a bad error message.
+prevent buildSuccess check from crashing with a bad error message.